theory/pgenv/README.md

 `clear` to remove an existing version before building it again.

     $ pgenv build 10.3
-    # Curl, configure, and make output elided
+    # [Curl, configure, and make output elided]
     PostgreSQL 10.3 built

-The build will install PL/Perl and/or PL/Python depending on the current environment: if Perl and/or Python interpreters are available, the `configure` part of the build process will reflect their presence and will build interpreters into the PostgreSQL instance.
-It is possible tro drive the PL/Perl and PL/Python `configure` process settings the special variables `PGENV_PERL` and `PGENV_PYTHON` to the location of the desired interpreter.
-In particular, the behavior for both variables is as follows:
+The build will include PL/Perl and PL/Python if `pgenv` can find their interpreters in the current environment.
+To manually configure PL/Perl and PL/Python support, set the `$PGENV_PERL` or `$PGENV_PYTHON` to the location of the desired interpreter.
+The behavior for both variables is as follows:

-- if the variable is not set or set to an empty string, the system will try to figure out if an interpreter exists within the user's `PATH` and will use such interpreter to build the PL-language;
+-   If the variable is empty or not set, `pgenv` will look for an interpreter in the current path.
-- if the variable is set to an executable interpreter, the language will be built using such interpreter
+-   If the variable points to an executable representing the language interpreter, the procedural language will be configured using that executable.
-- if the variable is set to a non-executable value, the language will not be built.
+-   If the variable is set to a non-executable value, such as `no`, the procedural language will not be built.

-As an example, the following will build an instance without PL/Perl and with a specific version of Python:
+For example, the following will build an instance without PL/Perl and with a specific version of Python:

     $ PGENV_PERL=no PGENV_PYTHON=/usr/python/2.7/bin/python pgenv build 10.5

 ### pgenv remove